el-vida/NoisyNeuroSIM/README.md

 # NoisyNeuroSIM

-This repository was created to depict the establishment of the NeuroSIM benchmarking tool at the HPC cluster of RWTH Aachen University which was part of my work as student assistant at the Institute for Communication Technologies and Embedded Systems.
+This repository was created to depict the establishment of the NeuroSIM benchmarking tool at the HPC cluster of RWTH Aachen University which was part of my work as student assistant at the Institute for Communication Technologies and Embedded Systems, for the use of simulating noise characteristics of crossbars.

 ------------------------------------------------------------------------------------------------------------------------------------------------